richgilbank/Scratch-JS/README.md

 =========================

 Traceur belongs to Google.
-Everything else is MIT.
+Everything else is released under MIT.